Pyrgus malvae: Description

 With its characteristic chequered black-and-white pattern, the grizzled skipper is quite distinctive.
 It is small, with an average forewing diameter of 12 millimeters, and closely resembles moths in appearance.
 Males and females can be differentiated by the shape of their wings: males have slightly more angular wings, while females have a more rounded wing shape.
 Larvae are coloured green and light brown with darker brown stripes.
+Seitz describes malvae "The terminal row of white dots developed, at least on the hindwing.
+Underside of hindwing reddish, with distinct white dots, those of the subterminal band being rounded.
+Veins bordered with yellowish white or white.
+In ab. taras Bergstr.(86a) the white spots of the forewing are united to form bands; occurs singly among ordinary specimens.